 - ¼ cup Chocolate Chunks, cut from chocolate bar

 - Melt butter in a saucepan over medium-low heat.
 Simmer until butter starts to turn a warm amber color and gives off a nutty aroma.
-Pour the butter into a mixing bowl, cover, and let cool in refrigerator for 20 minutes.
+Don't get it brown too long as the liquids will start to evaporate.
+Pour the butter into a mixing bowl, cover, and let cool in the refrigerator for 20 minutes.

 - Once it is cooled, add brown sugar and sugar and cream for 4 minutes.
 Scrape down the bowl.
 Add eggs one at a time, mixing after each addition.
 Add vanilla and mix.